 On March 1, 2012, the School District borrowed \$13,407,000 from the State Public School Building Authority of the Commonwealth of Pennsylvania.
 The purpose of the bonds was to provide funds for various building renovation projects of the District.
-The loan requires semi-annual interest payments on March 15 and September 15 of each year beginning March 15, 2012 with interest at rates ranging from 5.088% to 5.138%.
-The loan requires a lump-sum payment on June 30, 2030.
+The loan requires semi-annual interest payments on March 15 and September 15 of each year beginning March 15, 2012 with interest at rates ranging from 5.088% to 5.138% with maturity scheduled for September 1, 2019.